andrewmoise/grits/README.md

 === How To

 Again, it doesn't do much yet.
 But, if you want to examine the code or run the test network, definitely check it out and play with it!
-It's based on Typescript and Node.JS.
 You can clone the repo and do:

 ```
 npm install